AloisSeckar/ELRHistory/README.md

 ### Text

-Static texts are stored in `elrh_text` database table.
+Static texts are stored in `elrhText` database table.
 They are organized as `key - value` pair.
 Texts are being retrieved using Pinia store instance defined in `composables/useTextStore`.
 The getter designed for retrieving the values is `getKey(key_name)`.
 The method either fetches given key from underlying `Supabase` DB or returns `UNDEFINED {'key_name'}` if nothing found (or the DB or the table cannot be accessed).

 List of texts, that also allow HTML:
 * `web-author` - name and possible link to author's website